-DIVA Core Robot Manager Utilities
+Robot Manager Utilities

 During configuration and troubleshooting of the library and its tape drives, DIVA Core provides both a command-line interface and GUI utility to send commands directly to the tape library through the Robot Manager.
-These utilities are not (and must not be) used while the DIVA Core Manager is running because this can adversely affect archive operations.
-See Appendix A for DIVA Core options and licensing information.
+These utilities are not (and must not be) used while the Core Manager is running because this can adversely affect archive operations.
+See Appendix A: Core Options and Licensing for detailed information.

-DIVA Core Backup Service
+Backup Service

-The DIVA Core Backup Service ensures reliability and monitoring of both the Diva Core Database and Metadata Database backups.
+The DIVA Core Backup Service ensures reliability and monitoring of both the DIVA Core Database and Metadata Database backups.

 The DIVA Core Backup Service component is installed as an integral part of the standard DIVA Core system installation.
-The component is typically installed on the same server as the DIVA Core Manager and Diva Core Database.
+The component is typically installed on the same server as the Core Manager and Core Database.
 The DIVA Core Backup Service enables configuration of scheduled backups through its configuration file.
 The DIVA Core Backup Service manages and monitors the entire backup process.

-See CROSSLINK for more information.
+See DIVA Core Backup Service (BKS) for more information.

-DIVA Core Scandrive Utility
+Scandrive Utility

 This utility is provided on both Windows and Linux platforms.
-It assists in obtaining detailed device information such as serial numbers, firmware releases, and SCSI information from tape libraries or tape drives for use in the DIVA Core configuration.
+It assists in obtaining detailed device information such as serial numbers, firmware releases, and SCSI information from tape Managed Storage or tape drives for use in the DIVA Core configuration.

-DIVA Core Tape Reading Utility
+Tape Reading Utility

-Caution: This utility must not be used while the DIVA Core Manager is running.
+Caution: This utility must not be used while the Core Manager is running.

-This utility is provided on both Windows and Linux platforms and is primarily used with the Robot Manager Client utilities to send manual Eject commands to a tape drive connected to an Datahub.
+This utility is provided on both Windows and Linux platforms and is primarily used with the Robot Manager Client utilities to send manual Eject commands to a tape drive connected to an Actor.
 This utility also provides advanced tape based operations, such as tape formatting, but should only be used under guidance from Technical Support.

-The Tape Reading Utility is only supported by Windows-based Datahubs.
-You must use standard commands, for example, DD and MT when operating in a Linux environment.
+The Tape Reading Utility is only supported by Windows-based Actors.
+Standard commands must be used, for example, DD and MT when operating in a Linux environment.

-DIVA Core DIVAscript
+DIVAscript